Kampfgeschwader 27: The Blitz

 In October the bombing campaign shifted to night, and became known as The Blitz.
 KG 27 was in action on 8 and 9 October.
 The 22 October was particularly costly.
 Three He 111s were lost; one struck a barracks after combat damage killing 13, along with the crew, and injuring 11 ground-crew.
 Two bombers crashed following in-air fires.
 One of the bombers was piloted by III./KG 27 commanding officer Manfred Speck von Sternberg.
 Hans-Henning von Beust replaced him formally on 31 October.

 KG 27 flew throughout the Blitz, with all three groups operating.
 A full list of the targets, dates, and groups involved is known.
-KG 27 supported the attacks on major industrial cities: the Plymouth Blitz, Southampton Blitz, Cardiff Blitz, Manchester Blitz, Liverpool Blitz, Coventry Blitz, Birmingham Blitz, Sheffield Blitz, Portsmouth Blitz, Plymouth Blitz, Glasgow Blitz, Manchester Blitz, Bristol Blitz, Hull Blitz, Glasgow Blitz and Belfast Blitz.
+KG 27 supported the attacks on major industrial cities: the Plymouth Blitz, Southampton Blitz, Cardiff Blitz, Manchester Blitz, Liverpool Blitz, Coventry Blitz, Birmingham Blitz, Sheffield Blitz, Portsmouth Blitz, Glasgow Blitz, Bristol Blitz, Hull Blitz, and Belfast Blitz.

 Specific operations were also carried out.
 All three groups were involved in Operation Mondscheinsonate (Moonlight Sonata), which was the code word for the attack on Coventry on 14 November 1940.
 Most notably III./KG 27 was involved in the 29 December 1940 attack on the British capital, which became known as the Second Great Fire of London.
 The group was the first wave of bombers to hit London that night between 20:14 and 20:55 GMT.

 KG 27 operated with multiple groups and which each group attacking several targets in one night.
 For example, on 6/7 November 1940, III./KG 27 struck Liverpool, Southampton, Bristol, Falmouth and Fowey.

 Other towns were also bombed; Portland, Exmouth, Bognor Regis, Bournemouth, Cheltenham, Poole, Weymouth, Portishead, Avonmouth, Gravesend, Bridgeport, Swansea, Filton, Yate, "Stoke" (which one is unknown), Pembroke, Braunton, St Athan, Clydeside, Nottingham and Derby.

 I./KG 27 switched to anti-shipping operations in the last week of April.
 All three groups returned to bombing operations for the final time on 4/5 June 1941.
 I and II./KG 27 attacked Birmingham while third group struck at Bristol alone; the Filton, Colerne and Hucclecote area were hit.